saraachour/stanford-cs104.github.io/src/routes/assignments/assign4/+page.svelte.md

   screenshot doesn't matter, as long as it has a `.png` or `.jpg` extension.
 - Part II: Your entire directory containing the Rock Paper Scissors game.
 - Part III: On GitHub, make sure you've created a pull request with the appropriate changes to the main repository.
-On GradeScope, submit a `missing_fact.txt` file that contains the missing fact (in your rock-paper-scissors repo).
+On GradeScope, submit a `missing_fact.txt` file that contains the missing fact.
 - Survey: `survey.txt`